 - a.
 Rule Making.
 The Commission shall promulgate, review or amend its rules and regulations, and publish or issue administrative issuances for the effective implementation of the Act.
 This includes: - 1.
-Recommend organizational, physical and technical security measures for personal data protection, encryption, and access to sensitive personal information maintained by government agencies, considering the most appropriate standard recognized by the information and communications technology industry, as may be necessary;
+Issue guidelines on security measures for personal data protection, encryption, and off-site access in government,